What you need to know

 Simply put - an auditor may be required to include an additional paragraph, or they may voluntarily include one when they conclude it is important to highlight certain disclosures in the financial statements for the users’ attention.

 As defined by the auditing standards, neither a required nor voluntary additional paragraph results in a qualified opinion.
-However, it is important to recognize that such paragraphs may be defined differently within debt agreements and there could be an implication to debt covenants.
+However, such paragraphs may be defined differently within a company’s debt agreements, and there could be an implication to debt covenants.

 The differences between a required substantial doubt and a voluntary paragraph to highlight certain disclosures are as follows: